KingIdee/guest-writer/articles/2019-12-07-building-and-securing-mobx-apps-with-auth0.markdown

   - 2017-11-15-an-example-of-all-possible-elements
 ---

 **TL;DR:** [MobX](https://mobx.js.org/) is one of the popular state management libraries out there.
 It is frequently used with JavaScript frameworks such as [React](https://reactjs.org/) and [VueJs](https://vuejs.org/).
-[Auth0](https://auth0.com/), on the other hand is an identity management solution for both web and mobile apps.
+[Auth0](https://auth0.com/), on the other hand, is an identity management solution for both web and mobile apps.
 In this article, you will learn how to build and secure MobX apps with Auth0.
 The fully functional app can be found on this [GitHub Repository](https://github.com/KingIdee/auth0-mobx-shopping-cart).

 ## Prerequisites